YMonnier/docker-java-postgres/README.md

 * `git clone git@github.com:YMonnier/docker-java-postgres.git`
 * `cd docker-java-postgres`

-#### Images

-docker build [OPTIONS] PATH : Build an image from a Dockerfile

-Creating of Postgres image with a tag `ymonnier/psql:1.0`:
-* `docker build Database/ -t ymonnier/psql:1.0`.

-Creating of our AlpineLinux&Java image with a tag `ymonnier/java-mini:1.0`:
-* `docker build Client/ -t ymonnier/java-mini:1.0`

-*tag format*: 'name:tag'

-#### Containers
-For the database:
-* `docker run -d -t -i --name database ymonnier/psql:1.0` Our Java app:
-* `docker run --rm --name MyApp -t -i --link database:database --volume $(pwd)/Client:/home/app/ ymonnier/java-mini:1.0 bash` Execute java project:
-When you are into the `ymonnier/java-mini:1.0`container you can run:
-* `cd /home/app/ && mvn package && mvn exec:java -Dexec.mainClass="com.yseemonnier.dbDocker.App"`
+* `docker-compose up`

-You will see the maven compilation and the execution:
+You will see the images building, maven compilation and the execution:
 ```
 Hello World from Docker Container!
 Deleting table 'Clients' if exists.